E-A-N/BinaryTicTacToe/README.md

 # Binary Tic Tac Toe
-A prototype app in python creating using bit manipulation logic
+A prototype commandline app developed in python created using bit manipulation logic

+This is a work in progress!